 - Published on Friday, 24 August 2012 16:40 24 August 2012

-- Written by Gillian Corcoran
+- Contributed by Gillian Corcoran Gillian Corcoran

 On Sunday, Sept.
 23, 2007 a group of volunteers celebrated the Autumn Equinox by donning gardening gloves and working on several "beautification" projects in the Peace Garden.